 On January 1st, the International Maritime Organization (IMO) introduced a new limit to the amount of sulfur that marine fuels can contain – a significant change for the ocean carriers and the entire logistics industry.
 The financial impact of IMO 2020 increased freight costs across geographies, and many environment-conscious shippers wonder why their shipments’ carbon dioxide (CO₂) emissions do not go decreasing.
 Follow your DHL Experts on a journey through the true impact of IMO 2020 on our planet and discover the way it paves for the future of logistics.

 The engines of container vessels emit sulfur oxide (SOx) when combusting fuel.
 SOx does not only directly impact the health of the coastal communities living near major shipping routes, but it also deteriorates our environment.

-As far as human health is concerned, SOx has been proven to increase cardiovascular diseases and strokes.
-It can also create pulmonary diseases.
-Lung cancer cases are soaring on coastal regions and asthma is affecting an increasing number of children.
-A 2016 study submitted to IMO’s Marine Environment Protection Committee (MEPC) estimated that reducing the sulfur dioxide emissions limit would help prevent 570,000 additional premature deaths worldwide between 2020 and 2025.
+As far as human health is concerned, SOx has been proven to increase cardiovascular deceases and strokes.
+It can also create pulmonary deceases, with lung cancer cases soaring on coastal regions, while asthma affects an increasing number of children.
+A 2016 study submitted to IMO’s Marine Environment Protection Committee (MEPC) estimated that reducing the sulfur limit would contribute to avoiding 570,000 additional premature deaths worldwide between 2020 and 2025.